oracle/cloudtestdrive/AppDev/cloud-native/Kubernetes/cloud-native-labs/Rolling-updates/Rolling-updates.md

 - Rerun the status command a few times to see the changes
   -  `kubectl get all`

-If we look at the output again we can see the progress (note that the exact results will vary depending on how long after the previous kubectl get all command you ran this one.)
+If we look at the output again we can see the progress (note that the exact results will vary depending on how long after the previous kubectl get all command you ran this one).

 ```
 NAME                                READY   STATUS    RESTARTS   AGE